Last Updated on October 28, 2023 by Electricalvolt

-During the fault in the electrical network, the large current flowing through the transformer winding causes thermal and electrical stresses, and certain gases are produced due to the decomposition of the transformer oil.
+During faults in the electrical network, the current passing through transformer windings causes thermal and electrical stress, which can produce gases due to the decomposition of transformer oil.

-When there is a major fault in the transformer, the decomposed gas gets collected in the Buchholz relay, and the gas actuates its trip contact, which trips the transformer breaker.
-The gas can be released from the Buchholz relay, and the gas is thus taken out.
-However, if the fault in the transformer is minor, the evolved gas gets enough time, and it gets dissolved in the transformer oil.
-When the dissolved gases in the transformer oil exceed the specified limit, the transformer oil is prone to fail.
+When a major fault occurs in a transformer, the decomposed gas is collected in the Buchholz relay, which activates its trip contact and trips the transformer breaker.
+The gas can be released from the Buchholz relay and is thus taken out.
+If the fault in the transformer is not severe, the gas produced can dissolve in the transformer oil.
+However, if the concentration of dissolved gases in the transformer oil exceeds the limit specified, the oil may fail.

-Advantages of Dissolved Gas Analysis Test of Transformer Oil
+Methods of Determining Dissolved Gas in Transformer Oil

 The gases evolve during fault and get dissolved in the transformer oil.
 In Dissolved Gas Analysis of transformer oil or DGA analysis of transformer oil, the gases dissolved in the transformer oil are extracted from oil, and the amount of gas in the oil is analyzed.

-The following methods are used to determine the content of the gases in the transformer oil.
+The Vacuum Gas Extraction Apparatus and Gas Chronograph methods are used to determine the content of the gases in the transformer oil.

 S.N | Parameters | Indicative fault | Unit of Measurement | Violation Limits |